Fineweave Placemats - The Making of

 Traditional preparation of the sisal

 Thanks to higher rainfall and fewer elephants in Taita hills compared to the more dry areas where the practical basket weavers live, basket weavers in the Taita hills grow their own sisal at their homesteads and farms.
-For the bright coloured sisal the weavers use sisal dyed in Hadithi Dye Centre.
-For natural colours, they often use their own sisal fibre.

 The weaver first harvests the inner leaves of sisal from her sisal plants.
 Doing that, she must be careful not to destroy the plant by removing all its newer leaves which inhibits its new growth.